 - Perform Adaptations, Activations, Tests

 You can perform this list of tests and sensor activations via the Active Steering module.

 Your scanner must be able to perform bi-directional tests to carry out these adaptations.

 How to tell if a BMW has active steering?

 Many BMW owners will ask: “Does my BMW have active steering? “.
 The best way to verify if your BMW has active steering is to decode the VIN.
-Use a free BMW VIN decoder and look if the AL Active Steering was installed on your BMW.
+Use a free BMW VIN decoder and see if the AL Active Steering was installed on your BMW.
 BMW that came with active steering include: E60, E61, E63, E64, E70, E81, E87, E90, E91, E92, E93.

 Will I lose steering if BMW’s active steering fails?